oskardudycz/event-driven.io/content/posts/2024-01-14--one_or_more_event_that_is_the_question/index.en.md

 Of course, it’s a grey matter.
 My safe default is to record a single event.
 From my experience, most cases are like that.
 We should double check if there's no benefit of having multiple events.
 Yet, I understand that someone may have a different perspective, so think for yourself.

 I started with base classes, super granular events, and sharing data between events, but I evolved from that.
 And I regret that I did that because it took me a lot of time to refactor that.
 The hidden coupling is a big enabler for accidental complexity and [overly complicated solutions](/en/how_to_solve_complicated_problems/).

+**Of course, it's not my intention to push you to [state obsession](/en/state-obsession/).** Having two events like _RoomReserved_ and _GuestsInformationUpdated_ is better than having CRUD-like _RoomReservationCreated_ and _RoomReservationUpdated_ events.
+I intend to suggest you watch your business process and reflect on it as it is.
+Don't optimise for reusability.

 [Events should be as small as possible but not smaller](/en/events_should_be_as_small_as_possible/).
 And remember to have a split between [internal and external events](/en/internal_external_events/).
 Thanks to that, you can keep the internal events precise and enrich them for external subscribers who need more context.
 [Event transformations can help you](/en/event_transformations_and_loosely_coupling/) to keep your processes loosely coupled.